holoviz/holoviz/doc/contributing.md

 The HoloViz projects follow the standard Github workflow:

 * An *issue* should be created before submitting a *pull request* (PR) unless the scope of the planned PR is minimal, such as fixing a typo.
-* *Pull requests* must be based on the main (e.g., *master*) branch and kept up to date with this branch.
+* *Pull requests* must be based on the main (e.g., *main*) branch and kept up to date with this branch.
 Merging the main branch onto the working branch is recommended instead of rebasing, particularly if you are not working alone on that branch.
 * *Pull requests* must be reviewed before being merged.
 Each project has one or more reviewer(s) assigned.
 * The commits of a *Pull request* are automatically [squashed on merge](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/configuring-pull-request-merges/about-merge-methods-on-github#squashing-your-merge-commits).
 This means that you don't have to particularly well craft your commit messages in your branch as they won't be part of the main git history.